Local Laws – parking

 Penalty infringement notices

-If you have been issued with a penalty infringement notice, you have 28 days in which to pay or appeal the penalty infringement notice to avoid additional charges.
-Please read the information on the infringement notice carefully.
+If you have been issued with a penalty infringement notice, you have 21 days in which to pay or appeal the penalty infringement notice to avoid additional charges.

 To appeal a penalty infringement notice, click here to download an Application for Internal Review form.
 Please complete all the white sections on the form, cross where applicable, sign and date and return the completed form to the Borough of Queenscliffe: